-4.3 Director Incentive plan awards - value vested during the year
+4.3 Director Incentive Plan Awards - Value Vested During the Year

-The following table indicates for each director who is not a NEO, the value vested or earned of all awards during the 2012 financial year.
+The following table indicates for each director who is not an NEO, the value vested or earned of all awards during the 2013 financial year.

-Director Option-based awards Value vested during the year (\$)
+Director Option-based awards Value vested during the year 1 (\$)

-Jean-Louis Chapdelaine 1
+Jean-Louis Chapdelaine 16,500

-Peter Drutz 1
+Peter Drutz 16,500

-Sylvain Dumoulin 1
+Sylvain Dumoulin 16,500

-Alain Tremblay 594 1
+Alain Tremblay 16,500

-1 The exercise price of certain options vested in 2012 exceeded the market price of the underlying securities on the vesting date of such options.
+1 The exercise price of certain options vested in 2013 exceeded the market price of the underlying securities on the vesting date of such options; therefore, no value has been given to the vesting of these rights.